-About StateImpact OklahomaStateImpact Oklahoma is a collaboration of KGOU, KOSU, KWGS, KCCU, OETA and NPR.
-Joe Wertz and Logan Layden travel the state to report on the intersection of government, industry, natural resources and the Oklahoma workforce.
+About StateImpact OklahomaStateImpact Oklahoma is a collaboration of KGOU, KOSU, KWGS and KCCU.
+Joe Wertz and Emily Wendler travel the state to report on the environment, education and the energy industry — and the intersection of government and everyday Oklahomans.
 Read our reports and hear our stories on NPR member stations.

 Keep up to date with StateImpact Oklahoma by subscribing to our email updates:

 Public Discussion: Climate Change and Oklahoma